healthchecks/healthchecks/templates/docs/monitoring_cron_jobs.md

             If a transient error is returned when curl tries to perform a transfer, it will retry this number of times before  giving  up.
             Setting  the number  to  0  makes curl do no retries (which is the default).
-Transient error means either: a timeout, an FTP 4xx response code or an HTTP 5xx response code.
+Transient error is a timeout or an HTTP 5xx response code.
         </td>
     </tr>
     <tr>
-        <th>&gt; /dev/null</th>
+        <th>-o /dev/null</th>
         <td>
-            Redirect curl's stdout to /dev/null (error messages go to stderr,)
+            Redirect curl's stdout to /dev/null (error messages still go to stderr)
         </td>
     </tr>
 </table>